Do You Have Healthy Blood Sugar? Here's How To Tell + How To Maintain It Naturally

 2. Load up on fiber.

-Your minimally processed diet should be heavy in nonstarchy, fiber-rich vegetables and (to a slightly lesser extent) fiber-rich fruit and whole grains.
-That's because fiber slows down the digestion of carbohydrates and the absorption of sugar, which means you experience a more gradual rise in your blood sugar level after meals.
+Your minimally processed diet should be heavy in nonstarchy, fiber-rich vegetables and fiber-rich fruit and whole grains.
+That's because fiber slows down the digestion of carbohydrates1 and the absorption of sugar, which means you experience a more gradual rise in your blood sugar level after meals.

 Good sources of fiber include leafy greens, Brussels sprouts, broccoli, artichokes, raspberries, pears, beans, lentils, peas, avocados, pumpkin seeds, and oatmeal.